Home Reports Germany Food and Beverage WooCommerce Ecommerce Industry Report

 Key Takeaways

-Meta Ads spend sits at just 21.1% of the global average, indicating German Food & Beverage stores are heavily underinvesting in paid social compared to global peers.
+Meta Ads spend sits at only 18.7% of the global average, revealing a significant underinvestment in social advertising relative to international peers.

 Get a monthly email when this data is updated